A Nutritionist’s 10 Favorite Costco Finds for $10 or Less

 As a nutritionist and healthy food lover, greens are always in my cart no matter where I shop, but they can get expensive if you always buy organic, which I do.
 At Costco, though, a pound of organic greens by a fantastic organic brand costs less than $5, so this always goes in the cart.

 I like to keep half of this container in the fridge for salads during the week and freeze the rest of the greens — portioned out in small zip-top baggies — to preserve them.
-I use one of the frozen bags of greens each day for my green smoothies!
+I use one of the frozen bags of greens each day for my smoothies!
 This not only helps reduce food waste, but also helps me easily add greens to my day.

 3. Organic Bananas, $2 for three pounds